jstonge/hello-research-groups/docs/comp-works.md

       <source srcset="./assets/jurafsky_comp_ling.webp" media="(prefers-color-scheme: dark)">
       <img loading="lazy" src="./assets/jurafsky_comp_ling.webp" class="crop">
     </picture>
     <figcaption><a href="https://www.ideals.illinois.edu/items/11601/bitstreams/42397/data.pdf">Linguists are talking about computers.
-What's up with that?</a> Other references thinking out loud about this shift are this one on <a href="https://aclanthology.org/C96-2171.pdf">the use of computational linguistics in the real word</a><a href="https://www.dam.brown.edu/people/mumford/beyond/papers/2000b--DawningAgeStoch-NC.pdf">and Mumford's paper on The Dawning of the Age of Stochasticity</a></figcaption>
+What's up with that?</a> Other references thinking out loud about this shift are this one on <a href="https://aclanthology.org/C96-2171.pdf">the use of computational linguistics in the real word</a><a href="https://www.dam.brown.edu/people/mumford/beyond/papers/2000b--DawningAgeStoch-NC.pdf">and Mumford's paper on The Dawning of the Age of Stochasticity</a> <a href="https://norvig.com/chomsky.html">and Norvig's post on the Two cultures of statistical learning</a></figcaption>
   </figure>
   <figure class="gallery">
     <picture>